bcrigler/CSS3-Accordions-For-Wordpress/readme.txt

 5. Create your first accordion!!!

 Any questions email: bcrigler@tritondigital.com
+Any questions email: briancrigler@hotmail.com

 This is a basic demo.
+Other features can be added such as the Widget ability, styling options, categories, and the ability to have multiple accordions via a shortcode id #.This is a basic demo.
 Other features can be added such as the Widget ability, styling options, categories, and the ability to have multiple accordions via a shortcode id #.

+More features will be coming soon!